EQuS/jaxquantum/README.md

 ## Motivation

-`jaxquantum` is intended to replace QuTiP by leveraging JAX to accelerate quantum simulation tooling, such as master equatino solving.
+`jaxquantum` leverages JAX to enable the auto differentiable and accelerated simulation of quantum dynamical systems, through tooling such as master equation solving.

 ## Installation

 *Conda users, please make sure to `conda install pip` before running any pip installation if you want to install `jaxquantum` into your conda environment.*

-`jaxquantum` may soon be published on PyPI.
-Once it is, simply run the following code to install the package:
+`jaxquantum` is published on PyPI.
+So, to install the latest version from PyPI, simply run the following code to install the package:

 ```bash
 pip install jaxquantum